 - Where to stay: Several hotels are in the vicinity of the African Lion Safari - mostly mid-range.
 Homewood Suites by Hilton is particularly convenient for families as each guest room has at least one bedroom plus full kitchen and double sofa sleeper.
 If you're looking for something a little swankier, Langdon Hall is a Relais & Chateaux property in the area.

 - Other attractions: A lot of green space, farmland, and conservation areas surround the African Lion Safari.

-- Some charming towns within 20 mins include Elora and Fergus - an artistic community famous for its 19th-century architecture and preserved mill - and St. Jacobs Country - popular with tourists because of the hiking trails, strong Mennonite presence, and artistic offerings.
+- Some charming towns within 20-minutes travel include Elora and Fergus - famous for 19th-century architecture and a preserved mill - and St. Jacobs Country - popular with tourists because of the hiking trails, strong Mennonite presence, and artistic offerings.

-- The Donkey Sanctuary of Canada is a less touristy, quieter way to observe animals roaming freely - in this case, donkeys who have been rescued from abuse and/or neglect.
+- The Donkey Sanctuary of Canada is a less touristy, quieter way to observe animals roaming freely, namely, donkeys who have been rescued from abuse and/or neglect.